Besides the Visual analytics page, the platform provides additional dedicated pages for specific spatio-temporal analytics.

 Figure 1.
 Default trend analytics view.

-• By default it focuses on the last day and the day before in the data set.
+• By default it focuses on the last day in the data set.

 • It shows the trend statistics for the entire data set under Global Trend.